Bruce Weatherill, Non-Executive Chairman

 Andrew Long, Group COO, CEO APAC and Co-Founder

 Andrew Long co-founded the business in 1998.
-Andrew is responsible for key account strategy and the development of the operational and technology infrastructure.
-Prior to founding Ten, he was the head of the London office, and account director, of an event management business.
+Andrew is responsible for key client and account strategy, legal and compliance, programme management, global offers and events, global real estate and the development of the operational and technology infrastructure.
+Prior to founding Ten, he ran a UK market-leading event production and management business.
 Andrew has been based in Singapore with particular leadership responsibilities in APAC since 2012.

 Alan Donald, CFO